Useful Travel Tips.

-Check out these useful travel tips to ensure your visit to Perth is safe and thoroughly enjoyable.
+Check out these travel tips to ensure your visit to Perth is safe and thoroughly enjoyable.

 While travelling around Perth and Western Australia, keep a note of the following emergency contact numbers.
 For a comprehensive list of hospitals in Western Australia visit the Department of Health website.